tc39/proposal-decorators/METAPROGRAMMING.md

 <a id="bound-decorator-notes"></a>
 ## Notes about the `@bound` decorator

-You may have seen the following pattern for creating bound methods and be wondering why a decorator would be preferred for this:
+You may have seen the following pattern for creating bound methods and be wondering why a `@bound` decorator would be preferred over this:

 ```js
 class Counter extends HTMLElement {